-With winter nearing an end, it's now time again to start thinking and planning for a garden.
+With winter nearing an end, it's time to start thinking and planning for a garden again.
 Beginners may become overwhelmed and not know where exactly to start.
-Instead of letting this optimum growing season slide by, read this simple yet effective guide to gardening.
+Instead of letting this optimum growing season slide by, read this simple yet practical guide to gardening.

 1. Prepare Soil

-Before doing anything else, one must prepare the growing medium in which the plants will be growing.
-That includes breaking up the compacted soil with a shovel and mixing it with some nutrient-rich fertilizer.
-A larger area of loosened, rich soil will allow for much larger root space and, therefore, larger plants.
-Alternatively, one can use organic matter, such as leaves, branches, and other decaying matter, as compost.
+Before doing anything else, one must prepare the growing medium in which the plants will grow.
+That includes breaking up the compacted Soil with a shovel and mixing it with some nutrient-rich fertilizer.
+A larger area of loosened, rich Soil will allow for much larger root space and, therefore, larger plants.
+Alternatively, as compost, one can use organic matter, such as leaves, branches, and other decaying matter.
 Those accumulated leaves from the Fall will pay off now.
 Native grasses work well for weed control.

 2. Put Near Irrigation

 For added convenience, one will want a water source close to their garden.
 If a water source is too far from the garden, one can always go out and purchase a long hose, or you can set up a sprinkler system.
 One will thank themselves for this preparation when you have to go out to the garden and water every day.